bfintal/Selector-Query/README.md

 What it does
 ------------

-While using a debounced resize event, the script checks the widths of the elements (includes paddings) and attaches the necessary width class to the element.
+While using a debounced resize event, the script checks the widths of the elements (includes paddings) and attaches the necessary width classes to the element.

 Width stops & classes
 ---------------------